-Creating global networks of surgeons and facilities dedicated to high-quality patient care.
+Creating global networks of healthcare providers dedicated to improving the safety, efficacy and efficiency of patient care.

-Founded in 2003, Surgical Review Corporation (SRC) is an independent healthcare quality organization and the world’s leading administrator of Center of Excellence and Surgeon of Excellence programs for surgical specialties.
-The organization’s programs are focused on improving the safety, efficacy and efficiency of patient care.
+Surgical Review Corporation (SRC) is an independent, nonprofit organization that develops and administers Center of Excellence and Surgeon of Excellence programs worldwide for surgical specialties.
+These programs recognize hospitals and surgeons providing exceptional care and dedicated to continuously improving patient safety and success.

 The programs that SRC manages are either administered on behalf of professional societies or endorsed by a specialty’s medical association.
 SRC’s oversight ensures that the programs are free of bias and participant confidentiality is protected.